-The ServiceNow action type uses the V2 Table API to create ServiceNow incidents.
+The ServiceNow connector uses the V2 Table API to create ServiceNow incidents.

 - The name of the connector.
-The name is used to identify a connector in the management UI connector listing, or in the connector list when configuring an action.
+The name is used to identify a connector in the Stack Management UI connector listing, and in the connector list when configuring an action.

 - ServiceNow instance URL.